dmakarov/svm/spec.md

       `load_and_execute_transactions` in arguments.
 The counters are
       packed in the struct `LoadAndExecuteTransactionsOutput`.
 What
       should we do with these counters?

+The crate solana-program-runtime should be included in SVM completely.
+It contains `ComputeBudget`, `InvokeContext`, `MessageProcessor`, and other structs.

 ## Open Questions